Azure/bicep-registry-modules/avm/ptn/deployment-script/import-image-to-acr/README.md

 ### Parameter: `cleanupPreference`

 When the script resource is cleaned up.
-Default is OnExpiration.
+Default is OnExpiration and the cleanup time is after 1h.

 - Required: No
 - Type: string